coldshrine/study-notes/papers/out-of-the-tar-pit.md

 The most common types of constraint are _primary_ keys and _foreign_ keys.

 DBMSs provide _imperative_ mechanisms such as triggers for maintaining integrity.

+### Data independence

+Is the principle of separating the logical model from the physical storage representation.